prymeka/keras-transfer-learning/README.md

 To see how it works check out the `example.ipynb` Jupyter notebook.

-To run from command line use (using MNIST dataset and `ResNet50`):
+To run from command line, for example, use:
 ```
 python keras_transfer_learning.py -d mnist -m resnet50
 ```
+The above will fine-tune the `ResNet50` model with `imagenet` weights on the MNIST dataset.

-To see all possible CLI arguments use
+To see all possible CLI arguments use:
 ```
 python keras_transfer_learning.py --help
 ```